joannahenry7/Udacity-Diff-Equ-in-Action/README.md

 # Udacity-Diff-Equ-in-Action
-Some modules made while completing Udacity's course Differential Equations in Action
+Some modules made while completing Udacity's course Differential Equations in Action<br>
+Final project from Lesson 1 is in file diffequ15.py